 Cost-sharing (see Glossary) is not required in this program, and applications will not be screened out on the basis of cost-sharing.
-However, you may include cash or in-kind contributions (see Glossary) in your proposal as evidence of commitment to the proposed project.
+However, you may include cash or in-kind (see Glossary) contributions in your proposal as evidence of commitment to the proposed project.